rberger/AutoFFI/README.md

 C/C++/ObjectiveC down to a "language-agnostic" AST compatible with the C-family of languages.

+## Help Wanted

+Do you like compilers?
+Do you know LLVM?
+Would you like to be able to call C/C++/ObjectiveC code directly without the hassle of binding?
+Then help us out!
+Check out [the issues](https://github.com/AutoFFI/AutoFFI/issues) to get an idea of what needs to be done and file a pull request whenever you like.

 ## Installation

 Grab the latest [release](https://github.com/AutoFFI/AutoFFI/releases) and add